 His research methodology is located at the intersection of literary studies and theology, with a primary emphasis on metaphor studies, intertextuality, and interlingual networks of ‘critical' reception, as well as content-related themes such as mystical anthropology and pneumatology.
 While he mainly conducts research into mystics from the Low Countries, he also has a particular interest in other medieval mystical and devotional authors (e.g. John of Fécamp, Hildegard of Bingen, Elizabeth of Schönau, Hugh and Richard of Saint-Victor, Jacopone da Todi, Johannes Tauler, Walter Hilton and Julian of Norwich), as well as in the 'mystical culture' of the Devotio Moderna (especially Thomas a Kempis and Erasmus).

-With Louise Nelstrop (Oxford University/York St. John) and Simon Podmore (Liverpool Hope University) he coordinates the Mystical Theology Network, an extensive international network of researchers engaged with mystical literature from a wide variety of perspectives.
+With Louise Nelstrop (Oxford University/Margaret Beaufort Institute of Theology, Cambridge) and Simon Podmore (Liverpool Hope University) he coordinates the Mystical Theology Network, an extensive international network of researchers engaged with mystical literature from a wide variety of perspectives.
 Don't hesitate to contact him with any questions about the network or its annual conferences.

 * “The Image and Likeness of God,” in: Eddie Howells and Mark McIntosh (eds.), The Oxford Handbook of Mystical Theology (OUP, forthcoming).